SushanthKSR/CRUD-App-NextJS/README.md

 # CRUD Application with Next.js, TailwindCSS, and DaisyUI

-A full-featured CRUD application that demonstrates how to build a modern web application using Next.js, TailwindCSS, and DaisyUI.
+A full-featured CRUD application that demonstrates a modern web application using Next.js, TailwindCSS, and DaisyUI.
 The application interacts with the JSONPlaceholder API to perform CRUD operations on posts.

 ## Features